 Car seats aren’t required or permitted on board.
 They can be placed under the bus in the storage area if you are traveling with a car seat.
 Keep in mind that you may not need it if you aren’t going to be using a car during your vacation.

 When my kids were little, we left the car seat at home and used a CARES from Kids Fly Safe for the plane.

 You Don’t Have to Get Luggage From the Carousels

-International guests however may need to retrieve their own luggage.
+International guests, however, may need to retrieve their own luggage at baggage claim.
 If you are going through US Customs and Border Control in Orlando, you’ll be required to get your own luggage at baggage claim.
 You’ll be able to stow it under the Magical Express bus.

 Visit the Resort Airline Check-In Desk Before You Leave